Adrin63/Adrin63/README.md

 - 🌀 As a programmer, I'm used to work on web developing: Angular, React and Astro.

-- 📚 Despite this, I also worked and enjoyed other faces of programming, like C++, C# and Python, between others.
+- 📚 Despite this, I also worked and enjoyed other faces of programming, like C++, C# and Python, among others.

 - 🎯 Now, I'm looking forward on keep learning Angular and keep making personal projects.